It's important to say "no" for greater good.

 Protect the community, and yourself.

-As a notary, you will have many requests that are not ideal.
-Signers are at important and crucial stages in life that may involve financial shifts, big plans, terminal illness, or other big changes.
-Well-intentioned and desperate people may want you to rush to save them “as soon as possible”.
+As a notary, you will receive many requests that are not ideal.
+Signers are in important and crucial stages of life that may involve financial shifts, significant plans, terminal illness, or other major changes.
+Well-intentioned and desperate individuals may want you to rush and save them “as soon as possible.”

-- “We are trying to close on our home tomorrow, my wife’s ID only provides her maiden name, not her married name indicated on the docs”
+• “We are trying to close on our home tomorrow, but my wife’s ID only provides her maiden name, not her married name indicated on the documents.”

-The answers to these request are plainly and politely a “No”.
-As much as we can empathize with the anxiety that people are facing, we are putting the entire community at risk if we “just help them out”.
-If we respond any other way, the notary service rendered would be illegitimate.
-In the end, by saying “no” you are directing them to ultimately seek out the proper and appropriate legal channels to protect them, their transactions, and the community.
-As a notary you can set up boundaries and parameters in advance to help you in these situations.
+The answers to these requests are a straightforward and polite “No.” While we can empathize with the anxiety people are facing, helping them out without following proper legal channels would put the entire community at risk.
+By responding any other way, the notary service rendered would be illegitimate.
+Ultimately, by saying “no,” you are guiding them to seek the proper and appropriate legal channels to protect themselves, their transactions, and the community.
+As a notary, you can establish boundaries and parameters in advance to assist you in these situations.

 Notary Boundaries and Strategies

-We’ve all been there, someone needs something stamped in a hurry, and you realize the notary parameters are not being met.
-What do you do?
-Well, you do the right thing, and then you let them know it’s in their best interest to do things the correct way.
-Here are some scenarios and strategy possibilities to help you through!
+We’ve all been in situations where someone needs something stamped urgently, and we realize that the notary parameters are not being met.
+What should you do?
+Well, you do the right thing, and then you inform them that it’s in their best interest to follow the correct procedures.
+Here are some scenarios and strategies to help you navigate these situations.

-Please note, at SD Signings, the tone of these responses is a polite response with an alternative solution.
-Ultimately, most signers want to see their transaction process successfully without ending up in legal disputes or being victims to fraud later on.
-If someone is willfully trying to commit fraud, it should be addressed and reported.
-Most of the time, we find people simply don’t understand the reasons for notary methods.
+Please note that at SD Signings, the tone of these responses is polite, offering an alternative solution.
+Ultimately, most signers want their transaction to be processed successfully without facing legal disputes or becoming victims of fraud in the future.
+If someone is deliberately attempting to commit fraud, it should be addressed and reported.
+In most cases, we find that people simply lack an understanding of the reasons behind notary methods.

 Scenarios that may require a “NO” by law:

-- Identifications is past expiration or not available
+• Identification is past expiration or not available.

-- Signer is not present for notarial act
+• Signer is not present for the notarial act.

-- A document isn’t complete, there are blanks
+• The document isn’t complete; there are blanks.

-- Signer under duress or coercion (please report)
+• Signer is under duress or coercion (please report).

 1. Invalid Transaction – “We want to see you through the transaction correctly”

-Usually the whole point for contacting a notary is to meet a need in another form of the transaction.
-Someone wants to buy a home, estate plan, or make a financial move.
-Nobody want to jeopardize the aim they’re trying to accomplish.
-Let your signers know that by not adhering to notary parameters their transaction could be invalidated.
-In turn, they may want be more mindful in seeking out the best paths of action.
+Usually, the main purpose of contacting a notary is to fulfill a requirement in another aspect of the transaction.
+Someone wants to buy a home, plan their estate, or make a financial move.
+Nobody wants to jeopardize the goal they are trying to achieve.
+Inform your signers that by not adhering to notary parameters, their transaction could be invalidated.
+Consequently, they may become more cautious and seek out the best course of action.

-Everyone wants to be safe, especially legally.
-Notary law has been put in place to protect everyone.
-People may ask to leave blanks in a document, provide an extra loose certificate, or not meet the notary rules to expedite the process.
-These requests are usually asked as favors of the notary.
-Ultimately, these can leave the signers entirely open to being victim to fraud, their documents to questioning, or possible legal disputes in the future.
-When everyone understands this, they’d prefer to go the safe route.
+Everyone wants to be safe, especially from a legal perspective.
+Notary laws have been implemented to safeguard everyone.
+People may request to leave blanks in a document, provide an additional loose certificate, or bypass notary rules in order to expedite the process.
+However, ultimately, they can leave the signers vulnerable to fraud, raise doubts about the validity of their documents, and potentially lead to future legal disputes.
+Once everyone comprehends this, they would prefer to choose the safer route.

 2. Illegal Request – “We want to see that all things are handled legally”

-Signers often are trying to meet an important need and just get a task done at all costs.
-You’ve let a signer know that you have to take certain steps as a notary and they are begging to notarize it anyway.
-Let them know it’s simply illegal.
-They many not have understood the significance of your role as notary, so shift your reasons to a hire power.
-By indicating that California says “It’s the law” to operate in a certain fashion, signers will usually want to cooperate correctly.
+Signers often try to fulfill an important need and simply want to get a task done regardless of the cost.
+You have informed a signer that you must follow specific steps as a notary, yet they are begging you to notarize the document anyway.
+Clearly state that it is illegal.
+They may not have comprehended the significance of your role as a notary, so emphasize a higher authority.
+By mentioning that California law mandates a specific manner of operation, signers will typically be more willing to cooperate correctly.

 4. Rushed Meeting – “We’d be glad to meet with you at another time”